rajasindhuja90-netizen/CyberpunkSnake/README.md

 ## 📂 How to Play

-1. Open the game on your browser: [GitHub Pages Link](https://<your-username>.github.io/CyberpunkSnake/)
+1. Open the game on your browser: https://github.com/rajasindhuja90-netizen/CyberpunkSnake.git
 2. Enter your **name** and select **gender**.
 3. Use **arrow keys** to move the snake:
    - **↑**: Up